wilkinsonlab/SCOFF/README.md

 # SemSubWf
 ==================================
-SemSubWf (from Semantic SubWorkflows) automatically annotate workflows with semantics terms and returns subworkflows, which are clusters of semantically similar bioinformatics workflow fragments to promote workflow repair and construction.
+SemSubWf (Semantic SubWorkflows) automatically annotates workflows with semantic terms and returns subworkflows - clusters of semantically similar bioinformatics workflow fragments to promote workflow repair and construction.

-This site describes our output result structure, includes the source code of the SemSubWf system and briefly explain how to use it.
+This site describes our output result structure, includes the source code of the SemSubWf system and briefly explains how to use it.

 ## Output results structure ##
-This section describes the different type of output files from our analysis of myExperiment workflows with SemSubWf.
+This section describes the different types of output files from our analysis of myExperiment workflows using SemSubWf.

-The resources we make available are distributed in the following structure of the result directory (http://biordf.org/myExperiment_Annotations/) :
+The output resources are distributed from the following URL, and folder structure(http://biordf.org/myExperiment_Annotations/) :
  1. **abstract_workflows/**:  Partially abstracted workflows (i.e. after removing non-biologically-meaningful steps) in Taverna formats.
 They are the input of the automatic annotation step.
  2. **OPMW/**:  Semantic annotations of all the services within every bioinformatics-oriented myExperiment workflow (in the standard OPMW format).